Penguin Point

 African Penguins are Critically Endangered due to human encroachment on their breeding grounds and overfishing.
 While at Penguin Point, learn about Seafood Watch and how you can make sustainable seafood choices to help brighten the future for African Penguins and other aquatic species.

-You can learn more about African Penguins by visiting our daily Penguin Feeding at 10:30 am and 4pm, included with admission.
+You can learn more about African Penguins by visiting our daily Penguin Feeding at 10:30 am and 4 pm, included with General Admission.

-Spend even more time with them by booking a Penguin Feeding Ecnounter (available from March 1 to November 15) or a Penguin Encounter!
+Spend even more time with them by booking a Penguin Feeding Encounter (available from March 1 to November 15), Penguin Encounter, or Jr. Penguin Encounter (designed for families with children under 6 years of age)!

 Learn More about Animal Encounters

-Do you teach or have have school-aged children interested in learning why Penguins are Cool, or about different Habitats around the world?
+Do you teach or have school-aged children interested in learning why Penguins are Cool or about different Habitats around the world?
 The National Aviary’s CyBIRD Virtual Education platform is for them!

 Learn More about CyBIRD Programs